backslashxx/bindhosts/Documentation/modes.md

 - should work on all managers
 - **OPT-IN** only due to **awfully high** susceptability to detections
 - leaks an overlayfs mount (with /data/adb upperdir), leaks globally modified hosts file
+- will NOT likely work on APatch bind_mount / MKSU if user has native f2fs /data casefolding
 - Adaway compatible
 - Hiding: essentially no hiding, needs assistance